-The Acquisition is expected to close in May 2011; however, the completion of the Acquisition is subject to customary closing conditions and we cannot provide assurance that these conditions will be met.
+The completion of the Acquisition is subject to regulatory approvals and customary closing conditions, and we cannot provide assurance that these conditions will be met.
 Please read "Risk Factors."

 The Conflicts Committee of the Board of Directors of TC PipeLines GP, composed entirely of independent directors, unanimously recommended approval of the Acquisition to the Board of Directors.
 The Conflicts Committee retained legal and financial advisors to assist it in evaluating and negotiating the Acquisition.
 The Board of Directors of TC PipeLines GP unanimously approved the terms of the Acquisition.